 The prices of synchronized reserve and nonsynchronized reserve spiked on January 16 and January 17, 2024, during conservative operations for cold weather.
-There was shortage pricing in the RTO Reserve Zone for primary reserve on January 20, January 22, January 29, March 10, and March 18.
-There was shortage pricing in the MAD Reserve Subzone for primary reserve on January 20, January 21, and January 22.
-There were no intervals with shortage pricing for synchronized reserve in the first three months of 2024.
+There was shortage pricing in the RTO Reserve Zone for primary reserve on January 20, January 22, January 29, March 10, March 18, April 14, May 21, and June 3, 2024.
+There was shortage pricing in the MAD Reserve Subzone for primary reserve on January 20, January 21, January 22, and June 3, 2024.
+There was shortage pricing in the RTO for synchronized reserve on June 3.
+Shortage intervals for primary reserves on January 29 and June 3 occurred during spinning events.
+Of these shortage intervals, 21 were shortage intervals only as a result of the 30 percent increase to the synchronized reserve reliability requirement imposed by PJM in May 2023.
+There were three intervals of shortage pricing for primary reserve for which PJM did not meet the primary reserve requirement in RT SCED even without PJM's increase to the demand for synchronized reserves.

-Figure 10-9 Daily average market clearing prices (\$/MWh) for synchronized reserve and nonsynchronized reserve: January through March, 2024
+Figure 10-9 Daily average market clearing prices for synchronized reserve and nonsynchronized reserve: January through June, 2024